markNZed/processism-react-three/storyboard.md

 The difference between the solid and dotted lines shows us that relationships are multi-layered.
 One line might represent an action, like awareness, while the other could represent a physical process, such as light traveling between them.
 To simplify things, we can represent these two arcs as a single arc with arrows on both ends, indicating a mutual exchange or interaction.

 The key point is that relationships depend on sensitivity.
+Sensitivity here means the ability of an entity to detect and respond to another.
 Without mutual sensitivity, we have a one-way, or uni-directional, relationship.
 This highlights an important idea in processism: entities and their interactions are shaped by their sensitivity to each other.

 As we continue, we’ll explore how these connections evolve over time, shaping the dynamic processes that define the world around us.